psteniusubi/webauthn-tester/README.md

 https://w3c.github.io/webauthn/#assertion-signature
 https://w3c.github.io/webauthn/#op-get-assertion

-To verify assertion signature with WebCrypto the algorithm identifiers and public keys need to be translated into WebCrypto compatible structures.
+To verify assertion signature with WebCrypto the algorithm identifiers, signature value and public key need to be translated into WebCrypto compatible structures.

 The signature is calculated over `authenticatorData || sha256(clientDataJSON)`.

+Note that WebCrypto in Microsoft Edge does not support EC signature algorithm.
+EC is commonly used with cross-platform (USB connected) authenticators.

 ```javascript
 function verifyAssertionSignature(publicKeyCredential, publicKey) {